Zetascrub/zetascrub.github.io/Physical.md

 ## Drop Box
 A device that can be plugged into the network which calls back to a C2 server, allowing for remote testing.

+# Build settings
+remote_theme: pages-themes/hacker@v0.2.0
+plugins:
+- jekyll-remote-theme # add this line to the plugins list if you already have one